bugnano/frigame_docs/source/api_reference/sprite.rst

     This function makes a playground DOM object returns it as a sprite group.

-    :param parentDOM: A jQuery object inside which the playground will be created.
-If omitted it defaults to $('#playground')
+    :param parentDOM: A DOM object inside which the playground will be created.
+If omitted it defaults to the element with ID 'playground'

     :returns: The group object

+    .. versionchanged:: 2.2.0
+        The **parentDOM** parameter can be one of the following:

+        - A string with the ID of the element inside of which the playground will be created
+        - A DOM element
+        - A jQuery_ object (Not recommended)
+        - An already created |canvas| element (Only if the canvas renderer is used)

-    Note that the parentDOM parameter is required only the first time the function is called.
+    Note that the **parentDOM** parameter is required only the first time the function is called.
     Subsequent calls will ignore this parameter, which means multiple playgrounds are not supported.

     After calling this function once, subsequent calls to this function are the same as accessing the playground object with::